 In one of my publications I canvassed on the issues of cultism in our communities and its consequences, But this time I will be highlighting ways we can use to eradicate this challenge and restore peace in our land.

 Before diving in I want to appreciate the effective contributions from The Law Enforcement Agencies In Ikorodu and also Contributions from the Nigerian Bar Association Ikorodu Chapter, May God Continue to strengthen us as we collectively address and combat this nightmare with hopes of completely Uprooting whatever seed they have planted in our land.

 THEFT AND ROBBERY

-This is one of the major effect of cultism because this set of individuals go out as a group to do notorious activities as ordered by their toppers (i.e their Captain, Capon, Don etc) which is mostly in the night.
+This is one of the major effects of cultism because this set of individuals goes out as a group to do notorious activities as ordered by their toppers (i.e their Captain, Capon, Don etc) which is mostly in the night.

 Extortion is a form of covering someone else property and possession.
-Cultists operates on an intimidating space that allows them to Forcefully possess items from others which doesn’t belongs to them.
+Cultists operate in an intimidating space that allows them to Forcefully possess items from others which doesn’t belong to them.
 This measure has made them cajoled insecure individuals into joining the acts of Cultism as they feel vulnerable when attacked.

-Members of cults groups finds pleasure in abusing and raping their female counterparts.
+Members of cults groups find pleasure in abusing and raping their female counterparts.
 They also adopt the use of drugs and substances to subdue females that refused their interests.
-Innocent ladies has been victimised both in schools and communities by cult members and has been taken advantage of thereafter.
+Innocent ladies have been victimised both in schools and communities by cult members and has been taken advantage of thereafter.